DuncanClonts/DOX/README.md

 Skepta
 and many more scammer names.

 Known scammer, hacker, and shitty guy.
 If you give him access to anything, he will fuck you over.
+Has no real knowledge of hacking.
+Just a script kiddy.
+Uses botnets and rats to infilitrate people who have no sense.
+Then uses them to the best of his ability.
+(Which isn't much but he could find you paypal password and fuck you good)

+Diagnosed Schizophrenic.
+Maybe even autistic

 Discords:
 Skepta#3710
 ezhits#3710